charlottvallon/TDMPC/README.md

 ## Questions

-Please direct any questions you have about this code to charlottvallonATberkeley.edu
+Please direct any questions you have about this code to charlottvallonATberkeleyDOTedu